tezos-commons/baseDAO/docs/specification.md

 nat
 ```

-- Update the amount of votes which is required for a proposal to be accepted.
+- Update the quorum threshold value which proposals have to met to not get rejected.
+- Quorum threshold value is calculated by adding the number of upvotes with downvotes.
 - This affects all ongoing and new proposals.
-- Quorum threshold is calculated by substracting the number of upvotes with downvotes.
 - Fails with `NOT_ADMINISTRATOR` if the sender is not the administrator.
 - Fails with `OUT_OF_BOUND_QUORUM_THRESHOLD` if the voting period value is out of the bound set by the configuration